baleygr-ofnir/skurkab/README.md

 Proper identity configuration separates **Authentication** (Easy Auth verifying *who* the user is) from **Authorization** (App Roles determining *what* they are allowed to do with the data).
 Because these layers are missing, the endpoint restrictions (e.g., preventing a 'Praktikant' from executing a `DELETE` request) cannot be enforced or tested via OAuth tokens in Postman.

+Role Motivation (RBAC & App Roles)
+If Entra ID configuration had been permitted, identity and access management would have been divided as follows to strictly enforce the Principle of Least Privilege:

+Praktikant:

+App Role: Praktikant (Read-only access to basic data.
+Cannot see sensitive fields).

+Azure RBAC: Reader (Can view Azure resources in the portal but cannot modify infrastructure).

+Mellanchef:

+App Role: Mellanchef (Read access plus the ability to manage specific operational data, e.g., mission assignments).

+Azure RBAC: Reader (Operations management does not require infrastructure modification).

+Konsultchef:

+App Role: Konsultchef (Full access to operational and consultant data, including CRUD operations on consultants).

+Azure RBAC: Reader (Data management does not require infrastructure modification).

+Admin:

+App Role: Admin (Full system access, including application configuration).

+Azure RBAC: Contributor (Requires permissions to manage, update, and deploy resources within the specific Resource Group).

 ---
+### Note on Evidence / Postman Tests
+Screenshots demonstrating a `403 Forbidden` response and filtered data are intentionally omitted.
+These specific tests require generating an OAuth token for a user with specific App Roles assigned.
+As documented in the "Entra ID & RBAC Limitations" section, school account restrictions prevented the creation of the Entra ID users, App Registration, and App Roles.
+Without the ability to provision these identities, the API authorization rules cannot be effectively evaluated via Postman.
+Evidence of network isolation (NSG rules and VNet configuration) is provided below instead.
 ## Screenshots

 ![API Networking](screenshots/api-networking.png)